berndporr/c1lidar/README.md

 to the serial port of the Rock5.
 It should also work with the RPI but hasn't been tested yet.

-This is a re-worked version of the official [Slamtec SDK](https://github.com/Slamtec/rplidar_sdk) to support cmake and wraps it all into a static library.
+This is a re-worked version of the official [Slamtec SDK](https://github.com/Slamtec/rplidar_sdk) to support cmake and wraps it all into a C++ class.

 A 360 degree scan is provided by a callback at the sampling rate of the LIDAR at 600RPM (10Hz).